Dahiya99/Dahiya99/README.md

 - 👋 Hi, I’m @Dahiya99
-- 👀 I’m interested in ...Data Analytics and Data Science
+- 👀 I’m interested in ...Data Science, Machine Learning and GenAI
-- 🌱 I’m currently working with ...Python , SQL , PL/SQL
+- 🌱 I’m currently working with ...Python , SQL , PL/SQL , Vector DB, Data Engg and governance.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...mail me at sunildahiya.dcrust@gmail.com